Alec-Keeler/oct_2022/w12/d3/1-practice-for-week-12-cors-main/README-bonus.md

 Comment in the very last CORS policy defined from lines 45-48 of the __real-app/backend/app.js__ file.

-This CORS policy is a specific policy on the server.
+This CORS policy is a specifice policy on the server.
 The CORS policy will set the `Access-Control-Allow-Origin` header to `"http://localhost:5001"` most of the time.
 However, if the origin of the URL is `"http://localhost:5002"`, then it will be set to `"http://localhost:5002"`.